ryanfb/help/README.md

 # help

 A simple bash script for getting command help.
-Loops through checking:
+It will loop through checking the following for available help with a command, exiting after the first available one:

 * [`tldr`](https://github.com/tldr-pages/tldr)
 * [`cheat`](https://github.com/cheat/cheat)